 - Royal College of Art : Annual student training program and exhibition in the Dyson Gallery in London

 - Ultra Super New : Pop up gallery in USN creative agency in Tokyo

 - Le Meridien : Pop up exhibition in the international hotel group in Montreal

-- Edit Twenty : An art series developed for this concept Store in Singapore
+- Edit Twenty : An art series developed for a concept store in Singapore

 - We started a fundraising initiative called My Japan, raising funds for those affected by the earthquake and tsunami on March 11, 2011.
-We have raised and donated more than $30 000 to the Japan Emergency Network (JEN NPO) already.
+We have raised and donated more than $30 000 to the Japan Emergency Network (JEN NPO).
 More details here.

 Any more questions?
 Please just email Liezel or Kitty - firstname.lastname@example.org.